 In addition to assets, the Statement of Net Position or Balance Sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The government has four items that qualify for reporting in this category.
-First is the deferred charge on refunding reported in the Statement of Net Position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The second item is related to pensions reported in the Statement of Net Position.
+The government has two items that qualify for reporting in this category.
+The first item is related to pensions reported in the Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
-The third item is the District contributions to the pension systems (NYSTRS and NYSERS Systems) and OPEB subsequent to the measurement date.
-The fourth item relates to OPEB reporting in the Statement of Net Position.
-This represents the effect of the net change in the actual and expected experience.
+The second item is the District contributions to the pension systems (NYSTRS and NYSERS Systems) and OPEB subsequent to the measurement date.